mjdh/mjdh.github.io/building-a-vpn-gateway-with-wireguard-docker-and-an-rpi4.md

 I have a Raspberry Pi4, operating as a mini-server for some other services, which is always-on.
 I have recently been experimenting with Docker as a way of building in additional functionality to that server while keeping things broadly isolated.
 I won't cover installing and setting up Docker on the Raspberry Pi as this is well-covered in the [Docker documentation](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).

-I have figured this out with the help of many blog and forum posts from others.
-I have set out a list of the main references at the bottom.
+I have figured this out with the help of many blog and forum posts from others, and have tried to cite those throughout.

 I'm pretty new to Docker and there may be errors or optimisations which I haven't found yet.
 Please do point them out, but you're responsible for making sure you're comfortable and for the outcome if you follow the same steps I have.
 There is probably a more efficient way to set everything up using a docker-compose but I haven't fully figured that out yet.